debugmen/debugmen.github.io/_posts/2020-09-12-flask_caching.md

 print(r.text)
 ```

 So the way this works is that when you run pickle.load() on pickled data it runs the `__reduce__` function of that object by default.
-In this case I overrode `__reduce__` run bash commands.
+In this case I overrode `__reduce__` to run bash commands.

-- The class is named `jinja2` because the object being unpickled must existing in the namespace of the programming unpickling it
+The class is named `jinja2` because the object being unpickled must existing in the namespace of the programming unpickling it

-- `https://penis.free.beeceptor.com` is a free service that lets you send web requests too and displays them for easy display.
+`https://penis.free.beeceptor.com` is a free service that lets you send web requests too and displays them for easy display.
 This is what I used to exfiltrate the flag

 The request body will have the flag: